Augment/Samples/README.md

  - Build the App (on a real device) and you're ready to go!

 Note: As you may see we use Cocoapods but we decided to include it in the repo so you don't have to worry about this.
 If you want you can update it.

-## Get started with the web

-The Web sample uses [Silex](http://silex.sensiolabs.org) micro-framework, it is a PHP framework based on Symfony.

-In the end it is not very important as our SDK is only in Javascript.
-You should only look into these two important files

-- `web/views/product.twig`
-- `web/views/fallback.twig`

-It uses the Twig templating engine but you can read it as basic HTML.

-With this in mind, get started with the Web sample it is quite easy:

- - Open `web` directory with your favorite editor
- - Edit the `config.php`file and add in your credentials
- - Start the PHP server with `php -S 127.0.0.1:4001` in the `web/www` directory and navigate to <u>http://localhost:4001</u>

- Note: As you may see we use composer but we decided to include it in the repo so you don't have to worry about this.
-If you want you can update it.

 # Feedbacks